 What’s The Verdict?

 It may seem like a no-brainer to pick an artificial sweetener that will give you no calories over natural sugar, but it is a bit more complex than that.
-For one, experts say it is possible that artificial sweeteners change the way we taste food.
+For one, experts say it is possible that artificial sweeteners change the way we taste the food.
 In other words, we start finding other sweet foods like fruits much less appealing because they are not as intensely sweet as artificial sweeteners.
 “Sugar substitute can cause you to crave more sweet foods, which can have an impact on meeting a healthy lifestyle and weight management goals,” says Ansari.

 Additionally, animal studies suggest that artificial sweeteners may be addictive.
 Rats that had been exposed to cocaine were then given a choice between cocaine and saccharin, and most chose saccharin.
-Last but not least, there’s also the matter of your microbiome, the diverse ecosystem of healthy gut bacteria that powers your immune system and more.
-Mice studies have found that artificial sweeteners change the population of our intestinal bacteria that controls metabolism, and this may have the same effect in humans, because just like mice, the ability to digest and extract energy from food is determine by both our genes and the activity of the trillion bacteria in our gut.
+Last but not least, there is also the matter of your microbiome, the diverse ecosystem of healthy gut bacteria that powers your immune system and more.
+Mice studies have found that artificial sweeteners change the population of our intestinal bacteria that controls metabolism, and this may have the same effect in humans because just like mice, the ability to digest and extract energy from food is determined by both our genes and the activity of the trillion bacteria in our gut.
 And an altered microbiome has been linked to the prevalence of obesity.
 Studies also find that artificial sweeteners enhance the gut bacteria that pulls energy from food and turns it into fat.
 It seems like more research needs to be conducted in this regard to draw conclusive evidence.

-So, do your sugar math, look at the labels and get familiar with the types of different sugar you’re consuming.
+So, do your sugar math, look at the labels and get familiar with the types of different sugar you are consuming.
 “As registered dieticians, we like to help educate and inform the public on healthy lifestyle behaviors,” says Ansari.
 “For the average person, I recommend sticking to real sugar, but limiting added sugars and focusing on more natural sources of sugar from dairy snacks and fruit.”